 Many studies show that daily DHEA supplementation increases testosterone 20% more than just a placebo (21, 22, 23).
 DHEA works so well that it is banned professional sports, so competitive athletes are unable to use DHEA (24).

 For those not competing, DHEA supplementation benefits those with low DHEA or low testosterone levels the most.

 Research supports this association finding that when you lower zinc intake in healthy men that levels of testosterone decrease as well (26).

 Reversing this association, another study supplemented infertile men with lower or normal levels of testosterone with zinc.
 As a result, testosterone and sperm count significantly increased for the most part.
 The outlier was that men with normal levels of testosterone experience no benefit from zinc supplementation (27).

-Further research shows that zinc supplementation can reverse testosterone lowering effects of certain environmental influences.
-Specifically, elite wrestlers were given a daily zinc supplement during a 4-week high intensity training routine to reduce the decline in testosterone levels from increased stress (28).
+Further research shows that zinc supplementation can reverse the testosterone lowering effects of certain environmental influences.
+Specifically, elite wrestlers were given a daily zinc supplement during a 4-week high-intensity training routine to reduce the decline in testosterone levels from increased stress (28).

 Thus, zinc can increase testosterone levels when you’re low in zinc or testosterone (29).